 The medieval period was a golden age of saints and miracles, but they were met with a healthy dose of scepticism.

 Despite the religious rupture caused by the Reformation, fear of the Apocalypse remained common to both sides of western Christendom.
 But older, classical ideas of an eternal return were at work, too.

 An account of how belief became opinion.

-How one of the greatest advances in human culture also helped divide Christendom.
+How one of the greatest advances in human culture, the Gutenberg Bible, also helped divide Christendom.